Grilled Chicken Margherita

 Introduction

-Think Margherita pizza without the crust: juicy, garlicky grilled chicken topped with melty mozzarella, fresh basil pesto, sweet blistered cherry tomatoes, and a quick balsamic pop.
+Think tender grilled chicken topped with melty mozzarella, basil pesto, and sweet blistered cherry tomatoes.

 Ingredients (4 servings)